RebornQ/MoneyKeeper_OLD/README.md

 There are no unnecessary permissions, no advertisements, no user system, no information stored by the user, just a simple record of revenue and expenditure.

-The name "Moneykeeper" is taken from the homonym of a person's name "Na".
+The name "ThatMoney" is taken from the homonym of a person's name "Na".

 [more help](https://github.com/Bakumon/MoneyKeeper/blob/master/Help.md)